 No thanks, I don't want to prevent hand injuries.

 I blame the Village People for this, since they are the original macho men.
-If even one of them wore the proper hand protection when depicting workers in traditionally male-dominated industries including construction, ranching, military and law enforcement, I wouldn’t be writing this article today.
+They depict workers in traditionally male-dominated industries, like construction, ranching, and law enforcement.
+If even one of them wore the proper hand protection, I wouldn’t be writing this article today.

-Gloves aren’t exclusively for “sissies,” they are for anyone who wants to protect one of their most used extremities — their hands — plain and simple.
+Gloves are for anyone who wants to protect one of their most used extremities, plain and simple.

-Many users won’t realize it at first but when they’re talking about discomfort in their gloves, it could be the palm coating.
-As a rule of thumb, polyurethane palm coating allows the most freedom of movement for hands and will provide a touch sensitivity that might not be found in thicker palm coatings like nitrile or latex.
+Many users won’t realize it at first, but when they’re talking about discomfort in their gloves, it could be the palm coating.
+As a rule of thumb, polyurethane palm coating allows the most freedom of movement and better touch sensitivity compared to thicker palm coatings like nitrile or latex.

 There are only two situations were this is true:

-Calluses seem to be a point of pride for people, they represent hard work and not letting pain get in the way of completing a task.
-The problem with this logic is that wearing proper hand protection isn’t deterring workers from working hard rather it means there is less recovery time required between shifts.
+Calluses seem to be a point of pride for people, they represent hard work and working through the pain to complete a task.
+The problem with this logic is that wearing proper hand protection isn’t deterring workers from working hard, rather it means there is less recovery time needed between shifts.

 “And this, kids, is why you should wear gloves.”